Doctoral Training at the Faculty of Education - Application Instructions

 2. Curriculum vitae (in Finnish or in English)

 Please see the instructions of Finnish National Board on Research Integrity (TENK) for writing a CV.
 A CV includes a list of publications.
 The CV includes a list of publications which should follow the publication type classification by Ministry of Education, Science and Culture.

 3. Motivation letter

-Motivation letter is one page long freeform document, which includes the reasons for applying for the doctoral studies and/or Doctoral Candidate position in the Faculty of Education, University of Turku.
+Motivation letter is a one-page-long freeform document, which includes the reasons for applying to doctoral studies position in the Faculty of Education, University of Turku.

 4. A copy of the degree certificates and the transcript of study records